-This sound that characterized them is made up of hip hop, rap, and trap, and also incorporates elements of traditional Cuban music into the reggaeton foundation.
+This sound that characterized them is made up of hip hop, rap, and trap, and it also incorporates elements of traditional Cuban music into the reggaeton foundation.

 Discography of Yomil and el Dany